 South Sudan lawmakers quit budget presentation over unpaid public salaries

-South Sudanese lawmakers stormed out of a budget presentation for the 2019/20 financial year by the finance minister on Thursday, with one citing frustrations over non-payment of salaries of civil servants and soldiers.
+South Sudanese lawmakers stormed out of a budget presentation by the finance minister on Thursday, with one citing frustrations over non-payment of salaries to civil servants and soldiers.

-The disruption highlights South Sudan’s fragile government months after the latest peace deal was signed to end a civil war, often fought along ethnic lines and that has crippled oil production, forced millions to flee and killed 400,000 people.
+The disruption highlights the fragility of South Sudan’s government, months after the latest peace deal was signed to end a civil war often fought along ethnic lines.
+The conflict has killed 400,000 people, forced millions to flee their homes and crippled production of oil, the country’s main revenue earner.

 SEE ALSO :Senators in last-ditch bid to resolve impasse on sharing of county cash